European shares lifted by positive business surveys, Commerzbank

 Traders also noted supportive comments from the European Central Bank (ECB) after its president, Mario Draghi, said in an interview over the weekend that it was ready to do what it takes to keep its medium-term inflation target on course.

-The pan-European FTSEurofirst 300 index was up 0.3 percent at the close, reversing early losses after weak Chinese data sparked global growth concerns, while the euro zone’s blue-chip Euro STOXX 50 index was up 0.5 percent at the close.
+The pan-European FTSEurofirst 300 index was up 0.3 percent, reversing early losses after weak Chinese data sparked global growth concerns, while the euro zone’s blue-chip Euro STOXX 50 index was up 0.6 percent by 1443 GMT.

 “We’ve seen some strong German PMI figures which does breathe some optimism back into the market,” Charles Hanover Investments advisory investment manager, Jonathan Roy, said, noting that investors were being driven back into equities on the expectation of higher earnings and more liquidity.